Mornington Peninsula Landcare Network has a number of great projects that improve the resilience of bushland and farming land across the peninsula.

 ‘GETTING THE DIRT ON YOUR SOIL’ – UNDERSTANDING SOIL HEALTH FOR GRAZERS

 Through a series of soil workshops and individualised soil testing & analysis, this project empowered grazers on the Mornington Peninsula to better understand their soil and ultimately reduce the amount of fertiliser applied to their land.
 Outcomes ultimately include lower nutrient run-off, reduced erosion, greater productivity and more sustainable land management.
-The first year of the project, funded by ‘Sustainable Table’ was so successful, we’re running another one in 2019.
+The first year of the project, funded by ‘Sustainable Table’ was so successful, we ran another one in 2019 for cattle or sheep farmers in the Somerville/Baxter area.

 - 50% subsidised soil tests